What is a Cash Flow Analysis?

-- Colgate’s Cash Flow from Investing Activities was at -685 million in 2015 and -859 million in 2014.
+- Colgate’s Cash Flow Analysis from Investing Activities was at -685 million in 2015 and -859 million in 2014.

-- Colgate’s core capital expenditure was -691 million in 2015 as compared to -757 million in 2014.
+- Colgate’s core capital outlay was -691 million in 2015 as compared to -757 million in 2014.

-- In 2015, Colgate got proceeds of $599 million from the sale of marketable securities and investments
+- In 2015, Colgate got proceeds of $599 million from the sale of marketable securities and investments.

-Cash Flow from Financing Activities
+#3 – Cash Flow from Financing Activities

 - First, if there is any buying back or issuing stocks, it will come under financing activities in cash flow analysis.

-- We also need to include dividend paid (if any).
-However, we need to make sure that we don’t include accounts payable or accrued liabilities (because they would be taken into account in net cash flow from operating activities).
+- We also need to include dividends paid (if any).
+However, we need to ensure that we don’t include accounts payableAccounts PayableAccounts payable is the amount due by a business to its suppliers or vendors for the purchase of products or services.
+It is categorized as current liabilities on the balance sheet and must be satisfied within an accounting period. or accrued liabilities (because they would be taken into account in net cash flow from operating activities).